Select Page

 Are you ready to begin on your new Flutter project?
 To make your work easier, I will share with you, how to setup your folder structure, so you can create a scalable Flutter app.

-The folder structure is taken from my app, DecorRaid Swipeshop, which is in production and is used by many users daily.
+The folder structure is what I have used for all my Flutter projects.
 The structure will cover most apps needs.
 I will share with you what each folder is for and then you can decide what is necessary for your Flutter app.

-First of all, your are mainly going to work in the Folder lib.
-This is also where I’m going to show you how to setup your folder structure.
+First of all, you are mainly going to work in the Folder lib.
+This is also where I will show you how to set up your folder structure.
 Are you new to Flutter?
 Then, here is a short walkthrough of the default folders and files first.

 Quick guide of the main folder structure in Flutter